sal55/langs/cthings.md

 * Multi-character constants like 'ABCD' not well-defined, and they stop at 32 bits

-* Uses such impossible, convoluted, inside-out type declarations, that special algorithms and web-sites (cdecl.org) need to be used to sort them out!
+* Uses such impossible, convoluted, inside-out type declarations, that special algorithms and web-sites (cdecl.org) need to be used to sort them out

-* int* p, q, r doesn't declare expected 3 pointers
+* int* p, q, r doesn't declare the expected 3 pointers

-* Three identical arrays 'int a\[10\], b\[10\], c\[10\]' need the array dim three times (yes I know about typedef; but it's just a workaround)
+* Three identical arrays 'int a\[10\], b\[10\], c\[10\]' need the array dim three times (I know about typedef; but it's just a workaround)

-* Here: 'int a, b, (\*c)\[10\]', the type of c is in three parts: the * before the name; the \[10\] after the name, an the 'int' all the way at the start of the line!
+* Here: 'int a, b, (\*c)\[10\]', the type of c is in three parts: the * before the name; the \[10\] after the name, an the 'int' all the way at the start of the line

 * Basic types are char, short, int, long, long long; FIVE types to represent the FOUR common basic int types of 8, 16, 32, 64 bits.
-5 into 4 doesn't go!
+5 into 4 doesn't go...

 * These types are poorly defined: long may or may not be the same width as int.
 Even if it is, int\* and long\* are incompatible.
 Sometimes long and long long are the same width.

 * The basic char type might be signed or unsigned.
-But whichever it is, char\* is incompatible with both signed char\* and unsigned char\*!
+But whichever it is, char\* is incompatible with both signed char\* and unsigned char\*

 * C99 introduced int32_t, uint8_t etc. Great.
 Except they are usually defined on top of int, char, etc.

 * Also, if you want to print a type like int64_t, printf still expects %d, %ld, or %lld; which to use?
 It's %ld on Linux64; %lld anywhere else.
-You expected to use PRI64d etc, little-used macros
+You are expected to use PRI64d etc, little-used macros

-* Also, if your wanted to write an int64_t constant, you still need to choose between 123L and 123LL (there are little-known macros to deal with these, but these whole system of integer types is a huge mess)
+* Also, if you wanted to write an int64_t constant, you still need to choose between 123L and 123LL (there are little-known macros to deal with these, but this whole system of integer types is a huge mess)

 * On the subject of printf, how crass is it to have to provide format codes to tell a compiler what it already knows: the type of an expression?

 * How do you even determine the format code if you don't know the type?
 Code for clock_t anyone? size_t?
 (I think that one is %zu (of course!), but not universal.)
 It's crazy.

 * OK, you figure out your expression (eg. i64\*u16+u32) is %lld.
-The your revise your declarations, and/or the expression, and you have revise all printfs?
+Then your revise your declarations, and/or the expression, and you have revise all printfs?

 * The maximum value of int?
 That will be INT_MAX.
 Or MAX_INT.
 Or something.
 But how about INT32_T or UINT64_T?